 - Post physical examination and drug screen

 Please note: Applicants are only allowed to reschedule for testing or interviews once during the current recruiting process.
-No show to any Valley Com initiated test or interview will result in the removal of consideration for employment during the current recruiting process.
-If you do not pass a test you may retest after 14 days.
+No show to any Valley Com 911 initiated test or interview will result in the removal of consideration for employment during the current recruiting process.
+If you do not pass a test you may retest at a later date.
 The computer based skills test may not be taken more than two times in a recruiting cycle.

-Once you have completed the preliminary interview phase, and are not invited to continue in recruiting process you may reapply for a Communications Officer I/II position one additional time after a two year waiting period.
+Once you have completed the preliminary interview phase or polygraph phase, and are not invited to continue in recruiting process you may reapply for a Communications Officer I/II position one additional time after a two year waiting period.

 If you are not invited to continue the recruitment process after the psychological evaluation, you will not be allowed to reapply for the Communications Officer I/II in the future without written authorization from the Center.
-However, you are allowed to apply for other positions within Valley Communications Center at any time.
+However, you are allowed to apply for other positions within Valley Com 911 at any time.

 Disqualification From Employment Consideration

-As stated above, all candidates are required to successfully pass the testing and attendance requirements set by Valley Communications Center.
+As stated above, all candidates are required to successfully pass the testing and attendance requirements set by Valley Com 911.
 In addition, because our staff members are a key part of the public safety system, their integrity must be beyond reproach.
-Valley Communications Center conducts thorough, intense and strict pre-employment background investigations on all applicants in order to determine suitability for any position.
+Valley Com 911 conducts thorough, intense and strict pre-employment background investigations on all applicants in order to determine suitability for any position.
 Generally, individuals who have demonstrated irresponsibility and/or poor judgment in their life choices are not hired.
-You will be disqualified from consideration for employment if you have used LSD, heroin, crack, methamphetamine, or several other illegal drugs, as this list is not all inclusive.
-Disqualification for prior marijuana use depends on how long it has been, the frequency of use and other circumstances.
+You may be disqualified from consideration for employment if you have recently used heroin, crack, methamphetamine, or several other illegal drugs, as this list is not all inclusive.
 Failure to disclose pertinent information or attempt to conceal requested information will be grounds for disqualification.
 You are also unlikely to be hired if you have been convicted of a felony or have stolen money or goods from an employer (more than de minimis quantities of office supplies or copies).
 When looking at a candidate's past we take into account frequency, how recent, and circumstance.
 We don't require you to be perfect but being honest is essential.

 The Academy and On the Job Training